const8ine/openai-usage-example/README.md

 # openai-usage-example
-A simple usage example for OpenAI API
+A simple usage example for OpenAI API on Node.js, Express and openai library

 ```
 npm i